veekaybee/textedit/python_packaging_post.md

 <method-wrapper '__init__' of str object at 0x105ec4d88>
 ```

-You can check this by creating an int:
+You can check this by creating an `int`:

 ```
 >>> y = 9